• Home

 9. Paint the Ducts

-If your pipes and beams are still visible, consider painting them with bright colors.
+If your pipes and beams are still visible, consider painting ductwork with bright colors.
 Making the ducts less visible increases the aesthetics and makes your system last longer.
 Painting just the pipes looks especially interesting in a commercial space or your kid’s playroom.

 10. Paint the Entire Ceiling